open-telemetry/opentelemetry-specification/specification/data-semantic-conventions.md

 * `http.scheme`, `host.name`, `host.port`, `http.target`
 * `http.url`

 Of course, more than the required attributes can be supplied, but this is recommended only if they cannot be inferred from the sent ones.
-For example, `http.server_name` might be valuable in a scenario where multiple "virtual" hosts are served by a server under the same IP.
+For example, `http.server_name` shown great value in practice, as bogus HTTP Host headers occur often in the wild.

-It is recommended to also use the `code.ns` and `code.func` [code attributes][] to name the logical handler method (`code.ns` + `code.func` will have a lower cardinality than `http.route`).
+It is strongly recommended to set at least one of `http.app` or `http.server_name` to allow associating requests with some logical app or server entity.

 As an example, if a browser request for `https://example.com:8080/webshop/articles/4?s=1` is invoked, we may have: